EvgeniyaGorobets/PGxVision/README.md

 ### Gene Set Analysis

-The gene set analysis that this package does is broken down into four
+The gene set analysis in this package is broken down into four steps:
-steps:

 1.  *queryGene*: Given a gene ID, find all gene sets that contain that gene.
 Users can examine different types of gene sets, such as those